Frank Baffoe: Personal life

 Baffoe was married in Ghana and had a daughter Grace.
 Following divorce, he married Elfi Dahlmann, with who he had one child, writer Kojo Baffoe.
 Following the passing of Elfi Baffoe, he married Mokone Tlale.
 Together they had two sons and one daughter before divorcing in the mid-1980s.
 He later married Mrs. Emelia Baffoe.
 Baffoe died on 13 December 2016 and was survived by his then wife Emelia and his five children, including writer and poet Kojo Baffoe (also known as Frank Kojo Baffoe Jr).
 Baffoe wrote and spoke German fluently.
-He also had a working knowledge in the french language.
+He also had working knowledge in the french language.
 His hobbies included traveling, listening to music, having discussions, dancing, and writing.